Social Constructions of Autism-Related Movements

 Social Constructions of the Women's Movement (Feminism)

-- Liberal Feminism: Grounded in Enlightenment rationality, and women's rights (supported the Equal Rights Amendment or E.R.A.).
-It is sometimes called equity feminism, individualist feminism, moderate feminism, or libertarian feminism.
+- Liberal Feminism: Grounded in Enlightenment rationality, and women’s rights (supported the Equal Rights Amendment or E.R.A.).
+It is sometimes called equity feminism, individualist feminism, moderate feminism, libertarian feminism, or second-wave feminism.

 - Marxist Feminism: Capitalism is regarded as oppressing